 Referrals for Youth Services FVIP Services are only accepted from the FVIP Program Coordinator and Court Case Advisors.
 FVIP clients/referrals will be scheduled for an intake within 10 business days of the referral.
 All Youth Services Clerical/ staff scheduling the appointment will inform FVIP clients to bring their FVIP case plan to the intake session.
-The following forms will be completed at intake: Bill of Rights and Consent for Treatment, FVIP Group Therapy Contract, FVIP Family Therapy Contract, Family Information Form (FIF) and all other tasks/paperwork under the Intake FVIP Service.
+The following forms will be completed at intake: Bill of Rights and Consent for Treatment, FVIP Group Therapy Contract, FVIP Family Therapy Contract, Family Information Form (FIF), Telemental Health Consent and all other tasks/paperwork under the Intake FVIP Service.

 After completing the intake, the Youth Services staff member, and their supervisor determine whether the family will be placed in group therapy or family therapy.
 Factors to consider for placement in group or family therapy include: group capacity (i.e. maximum 10 teens/youth in a group) and client availability (ex. youth/family are need of an appointment on specific day and time and declines other appointments offered) for either service.
 When an immediate opening for group, individual or family therapy is available, the family will be notified and scheduled for the first appointment.
-FVIP will be notified of the scheduled appointment via the CMP FVIP report.

 The FVIP Court Case Advisor is also notified and recommendations for a random drug screening are made: